Frequently Asked Questions

 Please consult your respective insurance company for this information.

 You must send your completion certificate to the Manatee County Clerk’s Office within 90 calendar days from the date the option was elected.
-The clerk does not accept notification from the traffic schools.

 The Clerk’s office is required to collect the correct amount as required by Florida statute even if the officer may have written an incorrect amount.